d2s/Documentation/_posts/2018-04-10-Rsyncdaemon.md

 auth users = thomas
 secrets file = /etc/rsyncd.secrets
 ```

-The following tweaks in RsyncOSX
+The `files` in `[files]` is used in the setup.
+The following tweaks in RsyncOSX:

-Prefix username `rsync://username`
+- prefix username `rsync://username`

 ![rsyncdaemon](/images/RsyncOSX/master/rsyncdaemon/rsyncdaemon1.png)

-Add a full path to the file with password.
+- add a full path to the file with password.
 Rsync will complain if it is not chmod 600.
 Also remove the `-e ssh` parameter.

 ![rsyncdaemon](/images/RsyncOSX/master/rsyncdaemon/rsyncdaemon2.png)